EstimatedEst. Read Time: 19 minutes

 BAR GRIP

-A narrow grip will encourage triceps muscle activation more while a wide grip will impact your elbow positioning.
+A narrow grip will encourage triceps brachii muscle activation more while a wide grip will impact your elbow positioning.
 There’s a thumbless grip, also called the Suicide Grip, that some people will use because they want to look cool when they do it.

 Instead, you should always focus on having your thumb wrapped around the bar.
 The thing is that it’s not as simple as just grabbing the bar.